Foundry Holiday Show 2017

 What's your typical week like?

-During the week I'm in the studio.. creating new designs, cutting glass, copper foiling and soldering.
+During the week I'm in the studio in Pawtucket, RI... creating new designs, cutting glass, copper foiling and soldering.
 On weekends from May to December, I pack up my tent, tables and newest work, and travel all over New England to sell my work at art festivals.
-In 2016 I opened a small gift shop attached to my working studio in Pawtucket, RI at the Hope Artiste Village.
-You can find a fun selection of local artisan work for sale in the shop in addition to my stained glass, jewelry and paintings.
+In September 2018, I joined the artist cooperative, Artisans in the Square located at 63 South Street in Hingham, MA (open daily 10am-5pm) and there will be a good selection of my work available all year long.
+If you'd like to visit the studio, please contact me ahead of time to schedule an appointment.

 Do you have any help?